Skip to the content.

 After the huge blunder they did with Signora, Hoyo seems to have developed a formula on how to turn “morally grey” characters into sympathetic, playable ones:

-1. Antagonistic introduction: Each of these characters is first positioned as a threat or obstacle to the MC or their allies.
+1. Antagonistic introduction.
+Each of these characters is first positioned as a threat or obstacle to the Traveler or their allies.
 At first, the player is meant to view them with suspicion or fear.

 • Wanderer: Manipulative, arrogant, and dangerous.